Introduction

 We have in place systems to encourage the reporting of concerns and the protection of whistle blowers as reflected in our Whistleblower Policy.

-We will continue to review our policies, training, processes, operations and supplier relationships to comply with the Modern Slavery Act 2015 and will implement any appropriate or necessary actions to ensure ongoing compliance with the Modern Slavery Act 2015
+We continue to review our policies, training, processes, operations and supplier relationships to comply with the Modern Slavery Act 2015 and will implement any appropriate or necessary actions to ensure ongoing compliance with the Modern Slavery Act 2015.

 Relevant Policies